barrysir/Simply-CHQ/README.md

-# Simply CHQ (StepMania 5)
+# Simply CHQ

-## Note for CHQ

 This is the modified version of Simply Love that runs at CHQ.
-This branch will be rebased whenever Simply Love is upgraded, so that modifications are easily found at the top of the commit list.
+It contains some arcade-specific tweaks and features.

+Normal readme below:

+# Simply Love (StepMania 5)

 ![Arrow Logo](https://i.imgur.com/oZmxyGo.png)

 ## About